How To Remove Scratches From A Windshield

 Cerium oxide is an oxide from the rare earth metal Cerium.
 It comes in powdery form, and when mixed with a minuscule amount of water, it becomes a dense paste-like substance.

 Many specialty windshield polishing products contain cerium oxide.
 Meaning you can either buy the powder yourself or purchase a product that has it in the mixture.
-Either of these is your ideal bet for deep windshield scratches.
+Either of these is your optimal bet for profound windshield scratches.

 What’s The Difference Between A Scratch And A Crack?